gautam-sharma1/GTSRB-torch/README.md

 # GTSRB-torch
-Image classification using pytorch on German Traffic Sign data set
+Image classification using pytorch and fastai on German Traffic Sign data set

 ## Project: Build a Traffic Sign Recognition Program